-Angwin sites A and B, respectively, include a 18.5-acre parcel (APN 024-410-007) and a 44.5-acre parcel (APN 024-080-024).
+Angwin sites A and B, respectively, include an 18.5-acre parcel (APN 024-410-007) and a 44.5-acre parcel (APN 024-080-024).
 See Figure H-1-2.
-These sites are currently designated Urban Residential and have Planned Development zoning with AHCD overlay, per the 2004 Housing Element.
+These sites are currently designated Urban Residential and have Planned Development zoning with the Affordable Housing Combination District ("AHCD"), per the 2004 Housing Element.
 (In addition, the 44.5 acre site has an AC (Airport Compatible) overlay.)
 The Housing Element proposes to leave their existing General Plan designation and zoning as is.
-After considering site conditions, environmental conditions, and infrastructure availability, the realistic unit capacity in Angwin is estimated at 191 units, which can be built as of right, if a developer complies with the applicable AHCD requirements.
+After considering site conditions, environmental conditions, and infrastructure availability, the realistic unit capacity in Angwin is estimated at 191 units.